dzaridis/ProstateNetLoading/README.md

 ## Prerequisites

-In order ot utilize ProstateNetLoader you will first need to utilize the Series Parser Docker implemented by **José Guilherme Almeida** and extract the metadata in csv format.
-Detailed information regarding the utilization of the Docker Series Parser pipeline could be found within the ParquetParser_Examples.ipynb .
-Also Example files are located into the SeriesDockerFiles
+Before proceeding to *ProstateNetLoader*, you will need to utilize the Series Parser Docker implemented by *José Guilherme Almeida* and extract the metadata in csv format.
+Open "ParquetParser_Examples.ipynb" for a detailed demonstaration in how to utilize the Docker Series Parser pipeline!
+In addition, an example of the format of the input .tsv and the output .csv are located into the "SeriesDockerFiles" folder.

 ## Requirements
 ```bash